|

 Fruit Rot

-... that causes blueberry twig blight in NC and blueberry cane canker in northern states.
-This fruit rot disease was relatively unknown and of minor importance until the release of the cultivar Harrison. ... or horticultural specialist for advice.
-Physical characteristics of some cultivars may also predispose them to disease.
-Large, wet scars at the point of attachment of fruit to the pedicel (stem scars) ...
+...
+Phomopsis soft rot (Phomopsis vaccinii) is a fruit rot caused by the same fungus that causes blueberry twig blight in NC and blueberry cane canker in northern states.
+This fruit rot disease was relatively unknown and of minor importance until the release of the cultivar Harrison.
+Although high yielding and large fruited, Harrison is extremely susceptible to Phomopsis fruit rot and ...

 www.ces.ncsu.edu